 Pinterest and YouTube are great places to start, but many (newer) streaming video services specialize in arts and crafts.

 Skillshare is my favorite.
 I learned how to illustrate on my iPad with their classes.
 You can also learn cake decorating, photography, and graphic design at Skillshare.

 I love the professional quality of the videos as well as the ability to have direct contact with instructors.

-A year’s subscription is comparably priced to Netflix, but they frequently have deals where you can access all their videos free for three months for only 99 cents.
+A year’s subscription is comparably priced to Netflix, but they frequently have deals.
+Use this link to get a free 30 day trial!